 And as they [Jesus Christ’s apostles] were eating, Jesus took bread, blessed it and broke it, and gave it to them and said, “Take, eat; this is My body.”
 Then He took the cup, and when He had given thanks He gave it to them, and they all drank from it.
 And He said to them, “This is My blood of the new covenant, which is shed for many.”
 [Similar accounts are found in Luke 22:19-20 and John 6:53-56.]

-A number of Christians (particularly, Roman Catholics) believe that when a Christian partakes of the Lord’s Supper he is literally eating Christ’s body and drinking His blood.
+A number of Christians (particularly, Roman Catholics) believe that, when a Christian partakes of the Lord’s Supper, he (or she) is literally eating Jesus Christ’s body and drinking His blood.
 According to the Catechism of the Catholic Church (sections 1374-1376),

 In the . . . sacrament of the Eucharist “the body and blood, together with the soul and divinity, of our Lord Jesus Christ and, therefore, the whole Christ is truly, really, and substantially contained.”

 It is by the conversion of the bread and wine into Christ’s body and blood that Christ becomes present in this sacrament.

 “[B]y the consecration of the bread and wine there takes place a change of the whole substance of the bread into the substance of the body of Christ our Lord and of the whole substance of the wine into the substance of his blood.
 This change the holy Catholic Church has . . . called transubstantiation.”

 But, should Jesus Christ’s statements that the bread is His body and the wine is His blood be interpreted literally?
 James G. McCarthy, a former Catholic, states on page 136 of his book entitled The Gospel According to Rome, says,